wp-plugins/faviroll/readme.txt

 * OPT = Optimization
 * CLN = Cleanup/Refactoring
 * OTH = Other

+= 0.5.1.3 - Codename: Mystique conflict =
+* FIX: Naming conflict of some stylesheet definitions.
+Now all styles take the "faviroll" prefix.
+Thanks Alexandre.

 = 0.5.1.2 =
 * OPT: Favicons will now displayed in the manage links admin panel also